cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/service-network-configuration.md

 ## Traffic distribution

-The external traffic to your server(s) is distributed by an Nginx reverse proxy for each upstream on HTTP and HTTPS.
+The external traffic to your server(s) is distributed by a Nginx reverse proxy for each upstream on HTTP and HTTPS.
 You can define which ports each service listens on (if any) using the `ports` directive below.

 If you have multiple containers running for your service(s), round-robin will be used to distribute traffic between them (providing load balancing).
-Should you have multiple services listening on the same external port, the `traffic_matches` directive is used to direct traffic to a specific service based on the host name.
+Should you have multiple services listening on the same external port, the `traffic_matches` directive is used to direct traffic to a specific service based on the hostname.

 ## ContainerNet